mat0606/calm_301/calm_dsl/calm_dsl.rst

 ## Setup

 To start the DSL lab we have provided a [DevWorkStation.json](https://raw.githubusercontent.com/bmp-ntnx/QuickStartCalmDSL/master/DevWorkstation.json) blueprint to quickly get you started.
 The included DevWorkstation.json builds a CentOS VM with all the necessary tools.
-This blueprint can be launched directly from Calm, but we recommend publishing it to the Calm Marketpkace for Self Service.
+This blueprint can be launched directly from Calm, but we recommend publishing it to the Calm Marketplace for Self Service.
 Also, included is [software-developer.png](https://github.com/bmp-ntnx/QuickStartCalmDSL/blob/master/software-developer.png) which can be used as an icon

 ## Launch DevWorkstation from Calm Marketplace